Contra (New England)

 Prep.: Hands four from the top.
 ‘1’s improper.

-Men to the middle, Allemande left completely around.
-(4)
+Men to the middle, Allemande left completely around to cross-over.
+(8)

 Heartbeat Contra